SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Tuya Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of October 11, 2022 - (NYSE: TUYA)

-NEW YORK, Aug.
-24, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Tuya Inc..
+NEW YORK, Aug 31, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Tuya Inc.

 Shareholders who purchased shares of TUYA during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.